Epstein–Barr virus: Role in disease

 EBV causes infectious mononucleosis.
 Children infected with EBV have few symptoms or can appear asymptomatic, but when infection is delayed to adolescence or adulthood, it can cause fatigue, fever, inflamed throat, swollen lymph nodes in the neck, enlarged spleen, swollen liver, or rash.
-Post-infectious chronic fatigue syndrome has also been associated with EBV infection.
+Post-infectious myalgic encephalomyelitis/chronic fatigue syndrome has also been associated with EBV infection.

 EBV has also been implicated in several other diseases, including Burkitt's lymphoma, hemophagocytic lymphohistiocytosis, Hodgkin's lymphoma, stomach cancer, nasopharyngeal carcinoma, multiple sclerosis, and lymphomatoid granulomatosis.

-Specifically, EBV infected B-cells have been shown to reside within the brain lesions of multiple sclerosis patients, and a 2022 study of 10 million soldiers' historical blood samples showed that "Individuals who were not infected with the Epstein-Barr virus virtually never get multiple sclerosis.
-It's only after Epstein-Barr virus infection that the risk of multiple sclerosis jumps up by over 30-fold," and that only EBV of many infections had such a clear connection with the disease.
+EBV-infected B cells have been shown to reside within the brain lesions of multiple sclerosis patients, and a 2022 study of 10 million soldiers' historical blood samples showed that "Individuals who were not infected with the Epstein–Barr virus virtually never get multiple sclerosis.
+It's only after Epstein–Barr virus infection that the risk of multiple sclerosis jumps up by over 30-fold", and that only EBV of many infections had such a clear connection with the disease.